 The attorney will need to meet with you to determine whether your case will stand a good chance of winning in court.
 This is done during a consultation, which is free our lawyers.

 How We Could Obtain a Successful Resolution to Your Case

-There are two ways a car accident lawyer from our firm could help you resolve your car accident injury claim successfully.
+There are two ways a Dallas car accident lawyer from Reyes Browne Law Firm could help you resolve your car accident injury claim successfully.
 The first is by obtaining a fair monetary settlement from the other driver or their insurance company.
 The second is by taking your case to trial and obtaining a verdict.